Last updated: 2026-04-20

 Final-year models are usually the most polished version of a generation, but resale value may dip as buyers anticipate the next redesign.

-Sixth generation (U625)
+2020: Sixth generation (U625) Launch

 Should You Buy the 2023 Ford Explorer?

-The 2023 Ford Explorer scores 71/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 71/100, the 2023 Ford Explorer lands in "Good" territory — acceptable, but not class-leading.
 2023 is the last model year of the Sixth generation (U625).

 Compared to the 2024 Ford Explorer, which scored 2 points higher.
 See also the 2022 Ford Explorer for an earlier comparison.